César Hidalgo: Economic Data Observatories

-DataChile (2018)

-DataChile integrates and distributes data from more than a dozen Chilean government departments.
-It won a 2018 Indigo Design Award.

-DataMexico (2020)

-DataMexico is a systematized information platform with more than 13,000 profiles about regional economy, infrastructure, exterior commerce, employment, education, gender equity, inequality, health, and public security in Mexico.
-Includes a section about Economic Complexity to visualize development opportunities through dynamics between industries and products.
+Hidalgo has co-developed a family of open data visualization and distribution platforms that integrate large public datasets and make them accessible through interactive profiles, maps, and network visualizations.
+Early work includes the Observatory of Economic Complexity (OEC, 2011), an online platform for exploring the geography and dynamics of global trade and productive capabilities.
+Visualizations associated with economic complexity have been featured in outlets such as The Economist and The New York Times.

+Through subsequent collaborations—often implemented through Datawheel—these platforms have been extended to national and subnational contexts, including Brazil's DataViva (2013), the United States' Data USA (2016), and additional country platforms such as DataAfrica, DataChile, and DataMexico.
+Data USA received a 2016 Kantar Information is Beautiful Award and a 2017 Webby Award (Government & Civil Innovation).
+Data Africa won a 2018 Webby Award (Government & Civil Innovation).
+DataChile received an Indigo Design Award (2018).

+In the 2020s, Hidalgo has continued to support the development of related platforms focused on economic structure and cross-border production networks.
+These include DataSaudi, a public platform developed with Saudi Arabia's Ministry of Economy and Planning to support data-driven policymaking aligned with Vision 2030, the Mapa de complejidad económica de España created with Fundación Cotec (complejidadeconomica.cotec.es), and Border Value, an interactive site on U.S.–Mexico co-production developed with support from the Open Society Foundations.

 Team Communication Data

 Immersion (2013) and Open Teams (2019)

 Immersion is a data visualization engine for email metadata.
 Immersion helps uncover the networks people form while interacting through email.
 Immersion was co-authored by Hidalgo together with Daniel Smilkov and Deepak Jagsdish, while both Smilkov and Jagdish were working as students in Hidalgo's Macro Connections group.
 Immersion was released in 2013, and quickly became popular as a way to demonstrate what people can learn by looking only at email metadata.

 Immersion was then rebuilt and expanded by Jingxian Zhang during her master's thesis work in Hidalgo's group at the MIT Media Lab to create Open Teams, a visualization suite for communication data designed for teams.